-- (1) Imputed Financing from Costs Absorbed by Others The FASAB's SFFAS No. 5, Accounting for Liabilities of the Federal Government, requires that employer agencies recognize the full cost of pension, health, and life insurance benefits during their employees' active years of service.
+L. Imputed Financing from Costs Absorbed by Others

+The FASAB's SFFAS No. 5, Accounting for Liabilities of the Federal Government, requires that employer agencies recognize the full cost of pension, health, and life insurance benefits during their employees' active years of service.
 The OPM, as administrator of the CSRS and FERS plans, the Federal Employees Health Benefits Program, and the Federal Employees Group Life Insurance Program, must provide the "cost factors" that adjust the agency contribution rate to the full cost for the applicable benefit programs.
-An imputed financing source and corresponding imputed personnel cost is reflected in the Statement of Changes in Net Position and the Statement of Net Cost. - (m)Revenue and Other Financing Sources The FLRA's revenues are derived from reimbursable work agreements, Freedom of Information Act collections, and a direct annual appropriation.
+An imputed financing source and corresponding imputed personnel cost is reflected in the Statement of Changes in Net Position and the Statement of Net Cost.

+M. Revenue and Other Financing Sources

+The FLRA's revenues are derived from reimbursable work agreements, Freedom of Information Act collections, and a direct annual appropriation.
 The FLRA recognizes reimbursable work when earned, i.e., services have been provided.
 Each reimbursable work agreement specifies the dollar value of the agreement and is based on estimated resources needed to perform the specified services.

 The agency receives an annual Salaries and Expenses appropriation from the Congress.
 Annual appropriations are used, within statutory limits, for salaries and administrative expenses and for operating and capital expenditures for essential P&E. Appropriations are recognized as non-exchange revenues at the time the related program expenses are incurred.
 Appropriations expended for capitalized P&E are recognized as expenses when an asset is consumed in operations.
-The FLRA's annual appropriation for FY 2015 was \$25,548,000; the agency's annual appropriation for FY 2015 was \$26,200,000.
+The FLRA's annual appropriation for FY 2016 was \$26,200,000 and the annual appropriation for FY 2017 was \$26,200,000.

-- (n) Expired Accounts and Cancelled Authority Unless otherwise specified by law, annual budget authority expires for incurring new obligations at the beginning of the subsequent fiscal year.
+N. Expired Accounts and Cancelled Authority

+Unless otherwise specified by law, annual budget authority expires for incurring new obligations at the beginning of the subsequent fiscal year.
 The account into which the annual authority is placed is called an expired account.
 For five fiscal years, the expired account is available for expenditure to liquidate valid obligations incurred during the unexpired period.
 Adjustments are allowed to increase or decrease valid obligations incurred during the unexpired period that were not previously reported.
+At the end of the fifth expired year, the account is cancelled and any remaining money is returned to the Treasury.

+O. Contingencies

-At the end of the fifth expired year, the account is cancelled and any remaining money is returned to the Treasury. - (o) Transactions with Related Parties In the course of its operations, the FLRA has relationships and conducts financial transactions with numerous Federal agencies.
-The most prominent of these relationships are with the Treasury, the DoL, the Department of the Interior, the Department of Transportation, the Department of Homeland Security, and the General Services Administration (GSA). - (p) Contingencies A contingency is an existing condition, situation, or set of circumstances involving uncertainty as to possible gain or loss to the agency.
+A contingency is an existing condition, situation, or set of circumstances involving uncertainty as to possible gain or loss to the agency.
 The uncertainty will ultimately be resolved when one or more future events occur or fail to occur.
 With the exception of pending, threatened, or potential litigation, a contingent liability is recognized when a past transaction or event has occurred, a future outflow or other sacrifice of resources is more likely than not, and the related future outflow or sacrifice of resources is measurable.
-For pending, threatened, or potential litigation, a liability is recognized when a past transaction or event has occurred, a future outflow or other sacrifice of resources is likely, and the related future outflow or other sacrifice of resources is likely, and the related future outflow or sacrifice of resources is likely. - (q) Use of Estimates The preparation of financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the reported amounts of assets, liabilities, revenues, and expenses.
-Actual results could differ from those estimates. - (r) Advances and Prepayments Advance payments are generally prohibited by law.
+For pending, threatened, or potential litigation, a liability is recognized when a past transaction or event has occurred, a future outflow or other sacrifice of resources is likely, and the related future outflow or sacrifice of resources is measurable.

+P. Use of Estimates

+The preparation of financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the reported amounts of assets, liabilities, revenues, and expenses.
+Actual results could differ from those estimates.

+Q. Advances and Prepayments

+Advance payments are generally prohibited by law.
 There are some exceptions, such as reimbursable work agreements, subscriptions, and payments to contractors and employees.
 Payments made in advance of the receipt of goods and services are recorded as advance payments and recognized as expenses when the related goods and services are received.

-NOTE 2: Fund Balance with the Treasury
+NOTE 2: FUND BALANCE WITH TREASURY